Skip to Content

 Savannah’s Witching-Hour Walk

-If you’re looking for kid-friendly ghost tours in Savannah, then the Witching Hour Paranormal Tour is a good one to consider!
+For kid-friendly ghost tours in Savannah, try the Witching Hour Paranormal Tour is a good one to consider!
 The owner, Brigid, is typically the host, and she has a great sense of humor.
 She’s also a good storyteller and kids tend to be riveted by the tales she weaves about Savannah’s spookier side.

 Kids love the hands-on experience and have fun watching the rods move in response to their questions.
 One of the most memorable moments during my tour was when the host lit a cigarette and set it on an old wall in front of the historic Owens-Thomas House, then invited the spirit who haunts the home to “take a puff.”
 It’s fascinating to watch as an invisible entity appears to smoke the cigarette!